 For more than 20 years, studies of the brains of those with advanced age and Alzheimer's disease (AD) have consistently found damage or abnormalities in these pathways (particularly basal forebrain projections) that appeared to correlate well with the level of cognitive decline.
-As a result, the so-called "cholinergic hypothesis" was developed, which essentially states that a loss of cholinergic function in the central nervous system contributes significantly to the cognitive decline associated with advanced age and AD.^[38] In AD, cholinergic abnormalities are the most prominent of neurotransmitter changes, primarily because of the reduced activity of choline acetyltransferase (an enzyme involved in acetylcholine synthesis).
-By late-stage AD, the number of cholinergic neurons are markedly reduced, particularly in the basal forebrain.
+As a result, the so-called "cholinergic hypothesis" was developed, which essentially states that a loss of cholinergic function in the central nervous system contributes significantly to the cognitive decline associated with advanced age and AD.
+In AD, cholinergic abnormalities are the most prominent of neurotransmitter changes, primarily because of the reduced activity of choline acetyltransferase (an enzyme involved in acetylcholine synthesis).
+By late-stage AD, the number of cholinergic neurons is markedly reduced, particularly in the basal forebrain.
 One of the most prominent features observed in AD patients is a deficiency of acetylcholine (ACh), a neurotransmitter found in the synapses of the cerebral cortex.
-The cholinesterase enzyme exists in two different forms in humans, AChEandbutyrylcholinesterase (BuChE).^[39]AChE is the main cholinesterase in the CNS, while BuChE, originated from glial cells, is more common in serum.
+The cholinesterase enzyme exists in two different forms in humans, AChE andbutyrylcholinesterase (BuChE).
+AChE is the main cholinesterase in the CNS, while BuChE, originated from glial cells, is more common in serum.
 Decreased AChE activity and stable or increased BuChE activities were detected in the brains of AD.
-Most of the neocortical AChE activity in AD brain was found associated with NPs, in which it colocalized with AB deposits including both the diffuse amyloid deposits and the mature
+Most of the neocortical AChE activity in AD brain was found associated with NPs, in which it colocalized with A β deposits including both the diffuse amyloid deposits and the mature NPs.
+Further studies showed that AChE promoted the aggregation of A β peptides and accelerated the formation of amyloid plaque, suggesting that AChE may play a pathogenic role in AD by influencing A β processing.
+It has also been shown that A β which aggregates with AChE is more toxic to cells compared to aggregates of A β alone.